Skip to content

 • Sore throat

 A case of hMPV could cause severe illness.
-Clinical symptoms for severe infections could progress to pneumonia, bronchitis, and bronchiolitis. hMPV has an average incubation period of 3 to 6 days.
+Clinical symptoms for severe infections could progress to pneumonia and bronchiolitis (most common in children under the age of 2). hMPV has an average incubation period of 3 to 6 days.
 The duration of the illness can vary based on how severe the symptoms are.
-However, it usually lasts as long as other respiratory infections triggered by viruses.
+However, it usually lasts as long as other respiratory infections triggered by viruses, so generally around a week.

 How to treat human metapneumovirus (hMPV)

 Supportive care is the most practical method for treating hMPV.
-Because this illness tends to clear up on its own, a healthcare provider can help ease the symptoms.
+Because this illness tends to clear up on its own, a healthcare provider can help suggest what may ease the symptoms.
 That means using OTC medication for controlling fever and pain or relying on decongestants for reducing sinus pressure.

 You can also use a room humidifier or hot showers to ease the coughing and sore throat.
 Treatment to relieve the cold-like symptoms includes drinking a lot of fluids to avoid dehydration.
 While the body heals, people are advised to stay at home and rest.
 Doctors might recommend hydration with IV fluids, supplemental oxygen, and antipyretic agents.